redashu/devops_airtel/assignments/k8s/README.md

  -  5. now transfer logs.txt on your pods under /opt/logs.txt
  -  6. check that pods is scheduled in which minion node and store that name in logs.txt inside pod
  -  7. make sure previous data in logs.txt must be present

+ ### pod task 3

+ - create a new docker image using some sample webapp
+ - use nginx as based and build image
+ - push this docker image to docker hub  and ECR as private registry
+ - now deploy these image as pod in k8s